EsmaeilSaleh/type42-berlin/README.md

 - Strengthen muscle memory for C standard functions
 - Gain confidence in clean coding and syntax
 - Prepare for coding challenges and C-based projects
+- Become familiar with Norminette-style formatting and error fixing

 ---